Types of accommodation

 Private accommodation with families and churches

-In addition to the abovementioned reception centres, there is also a network of private accommodation facilities which are not part of the national reception system, provided for example by Catholic or voluntary associations, which support a number of asylum seekers and refugees.
-Several churches had already accommodated refugees and many others have decided to do so following the Pope’s call of 6 September 2015.[29]
+In addition to the abovementioned reception centres, there is also a network of private accommodation facilities which are not part of the national public reception system, provided for example by Catholic or voluntary associations, which support several asylum seekers and refugees.

 It is very difficult to ascertain the number of available places in these forms of reception.
 The function of these structures is relevant especially in emergency cases or as integration pathways, following or in lieu of accommodation in S.A.I.